Students: Your future starts here!

 Kick-Off Event

-The E+I Fellow is responsible for attending the Kick-Off Event to meet other Fellows participating in the Spring 2025 cohort and hear from E+I staff on how students can succeed and make the most from their internship experience.
+The E+I Fellow is responsible for attending the Kick-Off Event to meet other Fellows participating in the cohort and hear from E+I staff on how students can succeed and make the most from their internship experience.

 Duties as Assigned by Host Organization